UPPMAX/programming_formalisms/docs/introductions/intro.md

     - More on Thursday: [Algorithms](thursday_intro.md)
     - More on Friday: [Modular programming](friday_intro.md)

-### Independent modules
+###  Modular coding
-- Modular coding: is really good!
+- Modular coding breaks up the code in blocks that could be seperate files.
 - Modularity could be within a program but also for a workflow.

-!!! example "WRF module and a workflow in "runtime""
+!!! example "WRF module and a workflow in 'runtime-"

     - [A weather model workflow](https://github.com/UPPMAX/programming_formalisms_intro/blob/main/doc/wrf-workflow.md)